lyra/plugin-woocommerce/woo-payzen-payment/readme.txt

 1. Upload the folder `woo-payzen-payment` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. To configure the plugin, go to the `WooCommerce > Settings` menu in WordPress then choose `Checkout` tab.
+3. To configure the plugin, go to the `WooCommerce > Settings` menu in WordPress then choose `Checkout` or `Payments` tab (depending on your WooCommerce version).

 == Screenshots ==